Abarim Publications' online Biblical Greek Dictionary

 The gospel is not just some new product or elaborate artificial scheme, but rather a contemplation on the natural world of which humanity is an integral part (Romans 8:19-22).
 When we come to the Lord we don't find a stranger, but a loving Father whom we've always known very well (Luke 15:20).

-- Together with the preposition ανα (ana), meaning on or upon: the verb αναμιμνησκω (anamimnesko), meaning to impose recall on someone or deliberately put to mind again (Mark 11:21, 1 Corinthians 4:17, 2 Timothy 1:6).
-From his verb in turn come:
+- Together with the preposition ανα (ana), meaning on or upon: the verb αναμιμνησκω (anamimnesko), meaning to impose recall on someone or deliberately put to mind again.
+This verb is used 6 times, see full concordance, and from it in turn come:

 - The noun αναμνησις (anamnesis), meaning a remembrance or commemoration.
-This noun occurs four times in the New Testament, three times in the phrase "in remembrance of Me", from the familiar communion formula (Luke 22:19, 1 Corinthians 11:24-25).
-The fourth time this noun occurs is in Hebrews 10:3.
+This noun occurs 4 times in the New Testament, three times in the phrase "in remembrance of me", from the familiar communion formula; see full concordance.

 - Together with the preposition επι (epi), meaning on or upon: the verb επαναμιμνησκω (epanamimnesko), meaning to re-remind or to put once again to mind (Romans 15:15 only).